 UI Graduate College Application Deadline: February 1st for admission for the following fall semester.

-You do not need to submit your personal statement/essay or recommendation letters to the University of Iowa.
+You do not need to submit a personal statement/essay or recommendation letters to the University of Iowa.
 If the UI online form does not allow you to skip over these items, write “see CSDCAS app.”

 3. All official transcripts MUST be sent to CSDCAS at: CSDCAS Transcript Processing Center, P.O.
 Box 9113, Watertown, MA 02471.